-Should you wish to discuss your own situation further, Mike is available on 01225 462871.
-Alternatively, you can email him, or complete the Contact Form at the foot of this page.
+Should you wish to discuss your own situation further, Mike’s team are available on 01225 462871.
+Alternatively, you can email them, or complete the Contact Form at the foot of this page.

 As the saying goes, “An Englishman’s home is his castle”, and in my experience, few things will stir emotions between neighbours quite as much as an incursion, whether actual or perceived.
 Many, although certainly not all, boundary disputes involve a small strip of land, often no more than a foot or two in width, one side or another of the disputed boundary line.
 If care is not taken at the outset, the cost of litigating such a dispute can greatly exceed the value of the land itself.